 Any Hodgeman County resident youth or adult is eligible to enter the cookie jar contest.

-- 1. You are required to decorate a clear plastic wide-mouth jar of 1 gallon capacity. - 2.
-Fill your jar with a variety of 4 different kinds of cookies, each individually wrapped in clear plastic wrap. - 3.
-Also bring one cookie of each kind in a covered flat box with each cookie individually identified and wrapped in plastic wrap, so that judges will not need to open the jar.
-Boxes of cookies will not be returned. - 4.
-Hang entry card around the neck of the cookie jar. - 5.
-Your cookie jar is to be entered by 8:45 a.m.
-Saturday.
-It will be on display during the county fair.
-All cookie jar entries may be checked out on Tuesday evening after 9:00 p.m. - 6.
-Grand Champion Adult Cookie Jar will be auctioned on Tuesday evening, with owner permission, with proceeds being donated to Hodgeman Co.
+1. You are required to decorate a clear plastic wide-mouth jar of 1 gallon capacity.
+2. Fill your jar with a variety of 4 different kinds of cookies, each individually wrapped in

+- clear plastic wrap. - of cookies will not be returned. - 4.
+Hang entry card around the neck of the cookie jar. - permission, with proceeds being donated to Hodgeman Co.
 Fair Building Fund. - 7.
 All 4 kinds of cookies must be visible. - 8.
-Entries will be divided into Youth and Adult Divisions. - 9.
-Ribbons will be awarded in Purple, Blue, Red, and White with 1st and 2nd receiving Champion and Reserve Champion according to age division.
+Entries will be divided into Youth and Adult Divisions. - Reserve Champion according to age division.

-6620 - Decorated Cookie Jar, Youth Division

-6621 - Decorated Cookie Jar, Adult Division
+6620 - Decorated Cookie Jar, Youth Division 6621 - Decorated Cookie Jar, Adult Division